-Investment securities with a carrying amount of \$147.4 million and \$128.2 million were pledged for public deposits, repurchase agreements and other borrowings at December 31, 2023 and 2022, respectively.
+Investment securities with a carrying amount of \$166.1 million and \$147.4 million were pledged for public deposits, repurchase agreements and other borrowings at December 31, 2024 and 2023, respectively.

-The following is a summary of the amortized cost and fair value of investment securities available for sale, by maturity, at December 31, 2023.
+The following is a summary of the amortized cost and fair value of investment securities available for sale, by maturity, at December 31, 2024.
 Securities with hard call dates and prefunded dates are shown accordingly.
 Securities that paydown each month, mortgage-backed and collateralized mortgage obligations, are presented by their estimated maturity date.

-(dollars in thousands) Amo rtized Cost Fa air Value Within one year \$ 20,819 \$ 20,394 After one but within five years 156,241 146,676 After five but within ten years 104,837 94,842 After ten years 30,666 30,364 Total available for sale securities \$ 312,563 \$ 292,276
+(dollars in thousands) thousands) Amortized Cost Fa air Value Within one year \$ 34,059 \$ 33,516 After one but within five years 164,281 157,187 After five but within ten years 83,469 76,773 After ten years 20,995 20,381 Total available for sale securities \$ \$ 302,804 287,857

-Proceeds and gross realized gains and losses on sales of investment securities available for sale for the years ended December 31, 2023 and 2022 are summarized as follows:
+Proceeds and gross realized gains and losses on sales of investment securities available for sale for the years ended December 31, 2024 and 2023 are summarized as follows:

-(dollars in thousands) 2022
+(dollars in thousands) 2024 2023

-Proceeds from sales of investment securities \$ 16,462 \$ -
+Proceeds from sales of investment securities \$ 10,519 \$ 16,462

-Gross realized gains on sales 287 -
+Gross realized gains on sales 1,483 287

-Gross realized losses on sales (295) -
+Gross realized losses on sales (440) (295)

 As a result of events in the banking industry during the first quarter of 2023 related to the closure of certain financial institutions, management evaluated its investment portfolio and determined the Bank had one investment in a corporate debt security associated with the closure of one of the financial institutions with a book value of \$4.0 million.
 Management evaluated the value of the corporate debt security and determined the corporate debt security was permanently impaired considering (1) the severity and duration of the impairment, (2) the financial condition and near-term prospects of the issuer, and (3) the intent and ability of the Bank to hold the security for a period of time sufficient for a recovery in value, resulting in the recognition of a loss of \$4.0 million on the corporate debt security.
+In 2024, the corporate debt security was sold resulting in the recognition of a gain of \$1.1 million.

-Unrealized losses and fair values for investment securities available for sale at December 31, 2023 and 2022, for which an allowance for credit losses has not been recorded, aggregated by investment category and length of time that individual securities have been in an continuous unrealized loss position, are summarized below.
+Unrealized losses and fair values for investment securities available for sale at December 31, 2024 and 2023, for which an allowance for credit losses has not been recorded, aggregated by investment category and length of time that individual securities have been in an continuous unrealized loss position, are summarized below.